catberry/catberry/docs/index.md

 ```

 There are some important moments here:
-* Every component tag should have an `id` attribute with unique value, otherwise
+* Every component tag should have an `id` attribute with a unique value, otherwise
-it is not rendered and throws error
+it is not rendered and throws an error
 * You can set `cat-store` attribute that means if store is changed this
 component will be re-rendered automatically
 * You can set any additional attributes you want without any problems